Hermite-Hadamard, Hermite-Hadamard-Fejer, Dragomir-Agarwal and Pachpatte Type Inequalities for Convex Functions via

 \section{Introduction}

-The inequalities discovered by Hermite and Hadamard for convex functions are very important in the literature (see, e.g.,\cite{PPT92, DP00}).
-These inequalities state that if \cite{H1883, H1893} $u:\,I\rightarrow \mathbb{R}$ is a convex function on the interval $I\subset \mathbb{R}$ and $a,b\in I$ with $b>a,$ then
+The inequalities for convex functions due to Hermite and Hadamard are found to be of great importance, for example, see \cite{DP00, PPT92}.
+According to the inequalities \cite{H1893, H1883}, \begin{itemize} \item if $u:\,I\rightarrow \mathbb{R}$ is a convex function on the interval $I\subset \mathbb{R}$ and $a,b\in I$ with $b>a,$ then

-Both inequalities hold in the reversed direction if $u$ is concave.
-We note that Hadamard's inequality may be regarded as a refinement of the concept of convexity and it follows easily from Jensen's inequality.

-The classical Hermite-Hadamard inequality provides estimates of the mean value of a continuous convex function $u : [a, b] \rightarrow \mathbb{R}.$

-The most well-known inequalities related to the integral mean of a convex function $u$ are the Hermite-Hadamard inequalities or its weighted versions, the so-called Hermite-Hadamard-Fej\'{e}r inequalities.
+\end{itemize} For a concave function $u$, the inequalities in \eqref{1.1} hold in the reversed direction.
+We note that Hadamard's inequality refines the concept of convexity, and it follows from Jensen's inequality.
+The classical Hermite-Hadamard inequality yields estimates for the mean value of a continuous convex function $u : [a, b] \rightarrow \mathbb{R}.$ The well-known inequalities dealing with the integral mean of a convex function $u$ are the Hermite-Hadamard inequalities or its weighted versions.
+They are also known as Hermite-Hadamard-Fej\'{e}r inequalities.